vitkin/x3-jelly-bean-play-store-fix/README.md

-# X3 Jelly Bean Play Store Fix
+# LG Optimus Jelly Bean Play Store Fix

-[Xposed](http://repo.xposed.info/) module that fixes Google Play Store 4.9.13 crash on
+[Xposed](http://repo.xposed.info/) module that fixes Google Play Store 4.9.13 crash on Android Jelly Bean 4.1.2 on
 [LG Optimus 4X HD (P880)](http://forum.xda-developers.com/optimus-4x-hd) when
 tapping on the "hamburger" button at top left corner.

+This Fix should work for any other Android phone model from any other vendor than LG and the Optimus series.

 ## Additional Information